- Born: 31 Aug 1735, Ipswich MA

 - Locket, c 1760

 wt: 3 oz

 - Belden:,.
 In 1781 appears as goldsmith in diary of William Pinchon.
 Made spoon inscribed Joanna: Good:he/ ob.
 1775.
 AE 52/B+G; spoon inscribed Saml.
 Gidds/ob 1777.
 AE 5g/ B+G; teaspoon for Lucy Baker inscribed N*P. to L*B/ 1779.
 4

 To my Sons Daniel and Richard Rogers all my Shop Tools except such of them as are calculated for Plate work, which I order to be Sold.
 10

 Daniel married Elizabeth Simpkins, daughter of William Simpkins and Elizabeth Symmes, on 6 Sep 1760 in Boston MA.
 (Elizabeth Simpkins was born on 7 Jan 1726 in Boston MA.)

 Daniel next married Elizabeth Rogers, daughter of Nathaniel Rogers and Unknown, on 8 Mar 1766 in Boston MA.
-(Elizabeth Rogers was born on 11 Jul 1736 in Ipswich MA and was christened on 11 Jul 1736 in Ipswich MA.)
+(Elizabeth Rogers was born on 11 Jul 1736 in Ipswich MA and died on 22 Sep 1774.)